CtrlK

 Progressive Disclosure

-Well-structured with clear sections (Required Core, UI Editing, Cleanup, Notes), but all content is inline in a single file.
-The Notes section at the end contains useful but somewhat lengthy supplementary information that could potentially be separated.
-No bundle files are provided, so there's no external reference structure, but the skill is moderately long (~90 lines) and could benefit from splitting the UIKITML reference details.
+The content is well-structured with clear sections and headers, but everything is inline in a single file.
+The Notes section at the end contains supplementary information that could potentially be separated.
+No bundle files are provided, so there are no external references, but the skill is moderately long (~80 lines of content) and some reference material (UIKITML details, ScreenSpace behavior) could be split out.

 2 / 3